Multi-Timeframe Confluence: A Framework for Better Analysis

 - Squeeze detection on multiple TFs simultaneously

-- Ranked results by probability
+- Ranked results by indicator agreement

 Red Flags: When to Stay Out